922 KAR 1:140. Foster care and adoption permanency services.

 (2) The cabinet determines that a relative who does not pursue adoption or legal guardianship is able to provide a permanent home for the child.

 Section 8.
 Legal Guardianship.
-(1) The permanency goal for a child in the custody of the cabinet shall be legal guardianship if the cabinet determines that:
+(1) The permanency goal for a child who has been removed from the child’s home of origin by a court shall be legal guardianship if the cabinet determines that:

 (a) Return to the parent or adoption is not in the child’s best interest;

-(b) There is an identified adult willing to seek legal guardianship of this child; and
+(b) There is an identified adult, including fictive kin, willing to seek legal guardianship of the child; and

 Section 9.
 Another Planned Permanent Living Arrangement.
-(1) The permanency goal for a child in the custody of the cabinet shall be another planned permanent living arrangement if:
+(1) The permanency goal for a child in the custody of the cabinet who is sixteen (16) years of age or older shall be another planned permanent living arrangement if:

-(a) An unsuccessful effort has been made to place the child for adoption or with a relative, and the child has been placed on a national adoption register;
+(a) An unsuccessful effort has been made to place the child for adoption or with a relative or fictive kin, and the child has been placed on a national adoption register;

 (b) Other permanency goal options have been exhausted and are no longer appropriate due to the specific circumstances of the child;